Course name

 Not sure which university to choose?
 Be sure to factor these things into your research...

 Choosing where to go to university is a really important decision – it's going to be your home for the next three years, after all.
-Here are some key things to factor into your research, along with advice from graduate careers experts Prospects.
+Here are some key things to factor into your research.

 See which universities offer degrees in your subject area with our course search.

 Use the course or subject area you want to study as a starting point in your university search.
-Things to consider:
+If you're not yet sure about your course choice why not try our A-level explorer tool.
+You just enter your A-level subjects for some suggestions of relevant university courses.

 The course content.
 Which areas of your subject are you really keen to study?
 Courses can vary widely between universities, so it’s a good idea to dig into the detail and ask yourself which courses cater best to your interests.